ethpandaops/ethereum-package/README.md

 3. Spin up a [transaction spammer](https://github.com/MariusVanDerWijden/tx-fuzz) to send fake transactions to the network
 4. Spin up and connect a [testnet verifier](https://github.com/ethereum/merge-testnet-verifier)
 5. Spin up a Grafana and Prometheus instance to observe the network
+6. Spin up a Blobscan instance to analyze blob transactions (EIP-4844)

 Optional features (enabled via flags or parameter files at runtime):